laimin18/Mindium/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+## Setting server

+1. If you want to access full functionality, you still have to `cd server` -> `node app.js` to start the back-end server

 ## Project Intro

 This is a project for writing and deleting articles.